-|What||To Kill A Mockingbird, Gielgud Theatre|
+|What||To Kill a Mockingbird, Gielgud Theatre review|

 |Where||Gielgud Theatre, 35 Shaftesbury Avenue, London, W1D 6AR | MAP|

 |Nearest tube||Piccadilly Circus (underground)|